leetcode-python-java/leetcode-python-java/en/1-1000/28-find-the-index-of-the-first-occurrence-in-a-string.md

 # 28. Find the Index of the First Occurrence in a String - LeetCoder: Fucking Good LeetCode Solutions

 LeetCode link: [28.
-Find the Index of the First Occurrence in a String](https://leetcode.com/problems/find-the-index-of-the-first-occurrence-in-a-string), Difficulty: **Easy**.
+Find the Index of the First Occurrence in a String](https://leetcode.com/problems/find-the-index-of-the-first-occurrence-in-a-string), difficulty: **Easy**.

 ## LeetCode description of "28.
 Find the Index of the First Occurrence in a String"